jj230/jj230/README.md

   KQL, Standards/Regulations, & more
 ---

-# Projects Overview

-This portfolio exists to give an idea of some of the practical experiences I've had within cybersecurity as well as showcase my writing, organization, and problem-solving abilities.

-I've passed the CompTIA Security+ certification exam, showing my abstract/theoretical knowledge of cybersecurity topics.
-I've done these projects to gain the hands-on practical experience and have documented some of them to demonstrate this experience.

-I have done more than these projects, but this is a good sampling of various things I've learned and skills I've practiced with. \
-\
-I will continue to update as I learn and do more.

-## PROJECTS

 ### 1. [Azure Honeynet](azure-soc.md)

 Created a Honeynet, set up log analytics & Sentinel, monitored attacks, responded to incidents, hardened environment